 With the other end still unfolded though, you can’t do that!
 So go to the other end of the box, fold it, crease it, and tape it, then come back to this first side and finish it up properly.

-Do you have a method for wrapping perfect presents every time?
+Do you have a method for how to wrap Christmas presents perfectly every time?
 Or do you just ignore the whole process and stick everything in gift bags? 🙂

 MORE POSTS YOU’LL LOVE